With this colossal disaster, Ben Wheatley proves again that he is a terrible director who has gotten a lot more

 Much like all of the other characters.
 About them, we have only glimpses that don’t amount to much; moments conceived as satirical bits.
 Wheatley wants to mock the ridiculous decadence of that society by showing the failing infrastructure, the rotten fruits in the supermarket and how no police appear after someone’s suicide.
 But the satire is childish and silly.
 Like when we see Helen with a huge pregnant belly smoking a cigarette and watching a soap opera on TV, or the fact that Wilder is a hateful lunatic who tortures women.
 Is he supposed to be a revolutionary?
 “Possibly the sanest man in the building,” Laing says.
 I beg to differ.

 Most of what we see looks just terribly heavy-handed as far as satire goes.
 A picture of Che Guevara on a wall is obvious in its implications.
 We see the high-society snobs dancing like crazies to Johann Sebastian Bach while Laing is having sex with his face covered in paint.
 Artsy, I suppose.
 Not to mention a bizarre scene of murder seen through a kaleidoscope.
 All filmed with a self-importance present even in Mansell’s operatic score.

-But it doesn’t matter how clever Wheatley thinks his film is (it definitely isn’t) or how visually spellbinding he thinks it all looks (again, it doesn’t), the fact is that he only proves to me once again what I have been saying since his two other films: that he is just an awful director who has gotten a lot more attention than he deserved.
+But it doesn’t matter how clever Wheatley thinks his film is (it definitely isn’t) or how visually spellbinding he thinks it all looks (again, it doesn’t), the fact is that he only proves to me once again what I have been saying since his two other films: that he is just a terrible director who has gotten a lot more attention than he deserved.

 But as I said, I never learn.